Australian Health Practitioner Regulation Agency: Protected titles

-Each regulated health profession is represented by a national board, of which there are 15, along with 21 specialist organisations.

 Registration

 There are four categories of registration conducted through the Medical Board of Australia, depending on training and expertise, including "general", "specialist", "provisional", "limited" and "non-practicing", along with a student registration.
 Medical graduates applying from New Zealand are treated with the same registration standards as Australians, differing from the international registration process.
 As of 22 July 2021, there are separate fees for both registration and application.
 Initial registration and application fees for general, specialist and limited registrations is $835 AUD, with some categories of New South Wales registrations receiving rebates.

 The registration process includes a criminal history check, where individuals must inform the national board under application jurisdiction if they have been "charged with an offence punishable by 12 months imprisonment or more, or convicted or found guilty of an offence punishable by imprisonment in Australia and/or overseas".
 There exists a dispute resolution process with the Australian Criminal Intelligence Commission and relevant police departments, if the result of a criminal history check prevents registration under the AHPRA.